CodinGame/Contribute-Help/pages/types/game.md

-Coding games are turn-based games; they're always associated with a viewer.
+Coding games are turn-based games; they're most of the times associated with a viewer.
 They're built with the CodinGame Game Engine (sdk).
 See the technical details in the [sdk documentation](https://www.codingame.com/playgrounds/25775/codingame-sdk-documentation).

 In an "infinite" loop, the player(s) must read the entries from the standard input stream and send a response to the Standard Output stream to play the game.